huanyushi/huanyushi.github.io/_posts/2024/2024-05-22-lehmann-representation.md

 <details class="details-inline" markdown="1">
 <summary>Proof of $G$ </summary>

-For single particle Green's function, we have
+For single-particle Green's function, we have

 $$
 \begin{align*}